 Possession, use, storage or discharge of firearms, fireworks, destructive devices, explosives and combustibles and weapons are prohibited on University property, including University vehicles, personal cars, or when traveling on University business.
-Weapons include, but are not limited to firearms, guns, rifles, knives, nunchucks, throwing stars, brass knuckles, mace, clubs, chemicals such as acids, sling shots, air guns, and paint ball guns.
+Weapons include, but are not limited to firearms, guns, rifles, knives, nunchucks, throwing stars, brass knuckles, mace, pepper spray, clubs, chemicals such as acids, sling shots, airsoft guns, and paint ball guns.
+In addition, nerf guns, water bead guns, pellet guns and similar items are prohibited on campus.
 A license to carry the weapon does not supersede the University policy.
 If an individual has any questions concerning what constitutes a weapon under this policy, they should contact the Office of Public Safety and obtain prior written permission to be in possession of the item in violation of this policy.